 We operate primarily as a private-label contract manufacturer and build products based upon anticipated demand or following receipt of customer specific purchase orders.
 From time to time, we build inventory for private-label contract manufacturing customers under a specific purchase order with delivery dates that may subsequently be rescheduled or canceled at the customer's request.
 We value inventory at the lower of cost or market on an item-by-item basis and establish reserves equal to all or a portion of the related inventory to reflect situations in which the cost of the inventory is not expected to be recovered.

 This valuation method requires us to make estimates regarding the market value of our inventory, including an assessment for excess and obsolete inventory.
 Once we establish an inventory reserve amount in a fiscal period, the reduced inventory value is maintained until the inventory is sold or otherwise disposed.
-In evaluating whether inventory is stated at the lower of cost or market, management considers such factors as the amount of inventory on hand, the estimated time required to sell such inventory, the remaining shelf life and efficacy, the foreseeable demand within a specified time horizon and current and expected market conditions.
+In evaluating whether an inventory reserve should be established, management considers such factors as the amount of inventory on hand, the estimated time required to sell such inventory, the remaining shelf life and efficacy, the foreseeable demand within a specified time horizon and current and expected market conditions.
 Based on this evaluation, we record adjustments to cost of goods sold to adjust inventory to its net realizable value.
 These adjustments are estimates, which could vary significantly, either favorably or unfavorably, from actual realization of inventory value if future economic conditions, customer demand or other factors differ from expectations.
+For the year ended June 30, 2019, we established an inventory reserve of \$686,000 related to our first generation of SR CarnoSyn® powder.
+This material was reserved as we have developed a new and superior SR CarnoSyn® powder that has rendered this first generation powder obsolete.